Aliases for CDKN2C Gene

 GeneCards Summary for CDKN2C Gene

-CDKN2C (Cyclin-Dependent Kinase Inhibitor 2C) is a Protein Coding gene.
+CDKN2C (Cyclin Dependent Kinase Inhibitor 2C) is a Protein Coding gene.
 Diseases associated with CDKN2C include Multiple Endocrine Neoplasia 1 and Choriocarcinoma Of The Testis.
-Among its related pathways are HTLV-I infection and ERK Signaling.
+Among its related pathways are Cellular Senescence and Oncogene Induced Senescence.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
-An important paralog of this gene is CDKN2B.
+An important paralog of this gene is CDKN2D.

 UniProtKB/Swiss-Prot for CDKN2C Gene